apollographql/client-router-e2e-tests/README.md

 Sometimes testing against a specific branch of the router is necessary.
 Follow these instructions to run both subgraphs locally and point the router at our local subgraphs.

-First, let's run the subgraphs using `concurrently` via npm script at separate predefined ports:
+First, let's run the subgraphs with:

 ```
 $ cd demo && npm run subgraphs:up:local